iwfmp/git/templates/hooks/README.md

 Enforce Commit Message Conventions:

 - Summary line syntax must be `<type>(<scope>): <subject>`.
+- Summary line subject must have at least 10 characters.
 - Summary line must be 70 characters or less.
 - Second line should be empty.
 - No other line should be over 80 characters long.